mirochaj/ares/doc/params_control.rst

 Starting and stopping calculations
 ----------------------------------
 ``initial_redshift``
-    Initial redshift of calculation, i.e., the redshift at which we switch from cosmological initial conditions to the *ares* solver.
+    Initial redshift of calculation, i.e., the redshift at which we switch from cosmological initial conditions to the *ARES* solver.

     Default: 60